toandk/fg-cli/readme.md

 - Run the bellow commands to generate Models, Screens, or List item.
 - The default template files are used for Flutter GetX project, you can modify these files to match with your project templates

+# Model generator
-# To generate a model `AbcXyz` in the folder `lib/models/abc_xyz`:
+To generate a model `AbcXyz` in the folder `lib/models/abc_xyz`:
 ```shell
 fg-cli generate model AbcXyz
 ```

+# Screen generator
-# To generate a screen `AbcXyz` in the folder `lib/screens/abc_xyz`:
+To generate a screen `AbcXyz` in the folder `lib/screens/abc_xyz`:
 ```shell
 fg-cli generate screen AbcXyz
 ```

+# List item generator
-# To generate a list item `AbcXyz` in the folder `lib/list_items/abc_xyz`:
+To generate a list item `AbcXyz` in the folder `lib/list_items/abc_xyz`:
 ```shell
 fg-cli generate list_item AbcXyz
 ```

 ## Making your own generators
-- Feel free to modify the templates files in the folder `FG/templates`.
+Feel free to modify the templates files in the folder `FG/templates`.
-- Your generators live in your app, in `FG/templates/*`.
+Your generators live in your app, in `FG/templates/*`.
 To make a new generator, go look at the ones that are there when you start your app.
 You'll see that they have `*.ejs` files (which get interpreted when you generate them).

 ```shell
 fg-cli g screen Settings